yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 Supported states:

 - `2`
-  - validate the current normalized schema
+  Validate the current normalized schema.
 - `0`
-  - bootstrap only when the database is otherwise empty
+  Bootstrap only when the database is otherwise empty.
 - any other state
-  - fail fast as unsupported
+  Fail fast as unsupported.

-Current schema invariants:
+Current invariants:

 - `object_catalog(key_tag, object_type)` is the top-level catalog
 - `object_type` is required and limited to `model` or `map`